 The Life You Can Save is much more than a book.
-It has inspired a global movement of people to take actions that can be characterised by their amelioration of human lives.
+It has inspired a global movement of people committed to actions characterised by their amelioration of human lives – and it’s our weekend read pick for you.

-In defining the idea of effective altruism (EA): doing the most good, its author, known as the father of effective altruism, has mobilised the wider public into being effective agents for change.
+In defining the idea of effective altruism: doing the most good, its author, Professor Peter Singer, known as the father of effective altruism, has mobilised the wider public into being effective agents for change.

 After buying the rights to the book Professor Singer made the ebook and audio versions free through the Life You Can Save charity, with Stephen Fry and Kristen Bell among the celebrity audiobook narrators.